ml-cube/LibreClinica/docs/tests/prerequisites.md

 # PRE preparations and requirements for testing

 **Abstract:**
-This documents describes the preparations for testing LibreClinica.
+This documents describes the preparations for testing I3LUNG.

 ## PRE-01: requirements
-In order to be able to test a new LibreClinica release you must have:
+In order to be able to test a new I3LUNG release you must have:
 - access to github
-- access to a server to run LibreClinica on
+- access to a server to run I3LUNG on
 - postgresql 9.x installed
 - jdk 1.8 installed
 - tomcat 8 installed